MonoGame/MonoGame/Documentation/articles/getting_started/3_adding_content.md

+# Adding Content

 This file will go over adding content to your game.
 For help on creating a project please look at [Creating a New Project](1_creating_a_new_project.md)

-First of all you are gonna need some content for your game.
+First, you are going to need some content for your game.
 For this tutorial use the following image of a ball:

 ![Open Content](~/images/getting_started/ball.png)

-Do **right-click > Save Image As** and save it somewhere with the name "ball.png".
+Do **right-click > Save Image As** and save it somewhere with the name “ball.png”.

 Now open up your game project and look at the left.
 You should see a solution explorer window.
-Expand the **Content** folder and open up **Content.mgcb** file by double clicking on it.
+Expand the **Content** folder and open up **Content.mgcb** file by double-clicking on it.

 ![Open Content](~/images/getting_started/3_open_content.png)